MeRichard123/Parallel-Programming-Workshops/tutorial3/README.md

 ```
 - We can also do a double-buffered version.
 - This uses local memory and improves efficiency.
+- The issue with the standard approach is that we assume that there are as many PEs as data elements, which often isn't the case for large arrays, so instead, we use a double buffer approach.
 ```c
 //a double-buffered version of the Hillis-Steele inclusive scan
 //requires two additional input arguments, which correspond to two local buffers